 - 5. Review of the Appeal.
-If all three (3) requirements for appeal listed above are met, the Equity Resolution Appellate Officer will accept the request for appeal and proceed with rendering a decision on the appeal applying the following additional principles: - Appeals are not intended to be full re-hearings of the Complaint and are therefore deferential to the original findings.
-In most cases, appeals are confined to a review of the written documentation and record of the Administrative Resolution Process, and pertinent documentation regarding the grounds for appeal.
-Appeals granted based on new evidence should normally be remanded to the original decision maker for reconsideration. - 2.
-Remedial actions are implemented immediately unless the Equity Resolution Appellate Officer stays their implementation pending the outcome of the appeal. - 3.
-The Equity Resolution Appellate Officer will normally render a written decision on the appeal to all Parties within ten (10) business days from accepting the request for appeal.
-In the event the Equity
+If all three requirements for appeal listed in Paragraph 4 above are met, the Equity Resolution Appellate Officer will accept the request for appeal and proceed with rendering a decision on the appeal applying the following additional principles: - Appeals are not intended to be full re-hearings of the Complaint and are therefore deferential to the original findings.
+In most cases, appeals are confined to a review of the written documentation and Record of the Case, and pertinent documentation regarding the grounds for appeal.
+Appeals granted based on new evidence should